Metal fasteners assortment on wooden table with bolts, screws, nuts, and washers for industrial hardware and OEM assembly.

 Understanding fastener types helps avoid costly mistakes.
 Here’s a quick breakdown:

-Common Metal Fastener Types:
+Common Metal Fastener Types

 Type Description Applications